ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-10.md

 ### unwrap_err

 `unwrap_err` gives you access to the error inside an `Err` instance and <u>panic</u>s on an `Ok` instance.
-This is an unsafe function and should be used only when you know for certain that you have an `Err` or don't care (like maybe in a test function, where you want the test to fail).
+This is an unsafe function and should be used only when you know for certain that you have an `Err` or don't care (like maybe in a test, where you want the test to fail).

 ```{.rust .scrollx}
 pub fn unwrap_err(self) -> E